bjweare/Nadeshiko/README.md

 ffmpeg_acodec='aac'
 ```

 Nadeshiko can pick an appropriate container – mp4 or webm – herself, but the codecs must be correctly set in the RC file.
 You do not have to worry about configuring it, as Nadeshiko will create a standard RC file with a good configuration for you on the first run.

 ### Subtitles, audio, default scale

 By default Nadeshiko renders subtitles on the clip.
-It sometimes called a “hardsub”.
+It’s sometimes called a “hardsub”.
 Command line options `sub` and `nosub` override what’s specified in the RC file.

 Same goes for audio, it can be enabled and disabled by default in the RC file and then overriden in command line – with `audio` and `noaudio`.

 Default scale, if defined in the RC file, will remove any higher resolution – including the native one – from the list of resolutions, that Nadeshiko can scale to.
-This doesn’t force, i.e. fixate the resolution like `720p` or `480p` option, passed via command line, would do.
+This doesn’t force, i.e. fixate the resolution like a `720p` or `480p` option, passed via command line, would do.
 It only sets an “upper bound” – Nadeshiko may still use lower resolutions, if needed.

 ### Don’t look down